These numbers won’t surprise you.

 YouTube is one of the cheapest channels for paid ads because the production costs of video are so high.
 Scribe, for example, uses YouTube retargeting ads on blog posts.

 Interestingly, they discovered that self-reported attribution for YouTube was high.
-That means visitors forgot they visited the Scribe blog to do an informational search.
+That means visitors forgot they visited the Scribe blog.
 Instead, they remembered the company because of the YouTube ads.

 One of the kings of YouTube SaaS ads is Monday.
 They’ve saturated YouTube with ads.
 I’m assuming they did this because they found YouTube to be such an effective marketing channel.